Injecting syscall faults in Python and Ruby

-To demonstrate how it could be useful, I’ve added the ability to easily use this functionality from Python and Ruby to Cirron (my grab-bag of a project).
-Now you can now do things like:
+To demonstrate how it could be useful, I’ve added the ability to easily use this functionality from Python and Ruby to Cirron (my grab-bag of a project, that can also trace syscalls and track performance counters).
+Now you can do things like:

 from cirron import Injector